sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

    Let's break the ice, forget the fear and start building our future with DL!

-### Deep Learning building blocks - Neural Networks:
+### Deep learning building blocks - Neural Networks:

    DL architectures were inspired from the way human brain works on processing, dissecting and classifying objects from a view recorded by eyes.
 This processing takes place inside the visual cortex, located on the back side of human brain.
 Since brain